 Many companies don’t employ a fresh graduate or even a post graduate unless they have some experience or well trained in live projects using structural software like etabs, safe, staad and Revit.

-Sometimes professors gets offended when this term is used during seminars and training.
+Sometimes professors gets offended when this term is used during seminars and structural design training.

 The hard reality is that yes!
 There exists a gap in education and what the consultants and the industry expect.
 And believe me, this gap exists from quite a long time and is growing.

-I can conclusively say this because, just like any student, I have experienced rejections and advises initially in my carer.As a student, I too sometimes accepted but sometimes ignored the rejection and the very term ‘’gaps in education’’.
-However I eventually understood the situation and covered my gaps, progressed in my career and today am a successful consultant.
+I can conclusively say this because, just like any student, I have experienced rejections and advises initially in my career.As a student, I too sometimes accepted it but sometimes ignored the rejection and the very term ‘’gaps in education’’.
+However I eventually understood the situation and covered my gaps,found my mentor, progressed in my career and today am a successful consultant.
 Having seen the gaps as a student, teacher and a consultant, I will try to explain what the industry expects from a civil engineering and a structural engineering student.

 The industry and the consultants who are the prospective employers looks at your productivity – You working hard or slogging extra hours to rectify a model in etabs may not be the expectation.
 Is your work really useful?
 Is it complete and ready to be used as a real structural detail that can be shared to the client.If you can prove this point then the chances of you landing a job is extremely high even if you don’t have working experience in structural design.
 For doing this, you should have considerable understanding of the subject and not just on structural design software.

 Some questions to highlight the gaps in education.

 Why is a slab one way when ratio of larger span to smaller is more than 2?
 What will be the slab when ration is 1.99?
 How can such a small change in span make the slab behave differently?